joe-mcn/sphinx-template/source/firstPage/index.rst

     :height: 400
     :alt: Custom

-* Step 5- recognize what each component of Kali can do

 There are about 13 different categories of tools within this OS.
 Cyber-security specialists use Kali Linux to test and work on their network security.
 This software offers more than 600 tools for these specialists to use. [#f2]_ These categories are